inngest/inngest/docs/SDK_SPEC.md

 - MUST call after the output has been set and before the response is sent back to an Inngest Server.

 ### 6.3.2.
 Event send

+- For a single request to send an event, all lifecycle methods MUST be called EXACTLY once.
+- The lifecycle methods MUST be called in the following order:
+  - Transform input
+  - Transform output
+- This entire lifecycle may be called multiple times for a single SDK request.

 #### Before send events
 - MUST call before sending events to an Inngest Server.